Hitcents/project-linky/README.md

 A project linking tool for cross platform development.
 Still a prototype, but should still be pretty useful for keeping `*.csproj` files in sync.

-`linky` takes in an xml file for input, and adds/removes linked files
+`linky` takes in an xml file for input, and adds/removes linked files based on if a file exists in a target directory.

 Example file: